 New homeschooling friend, you got this.
 Give yourself grace and time.
 Deschooling will help you do that.

-Don’t miss these posts in Rock Your Homeschool’s Deschooling for New Homeschoolers Series:
+Don’t miss these posts & resources in Rock Your Homeschool’s Deschooling for New Homeschoolers Series: